-Rarely screened, not commercially available anywhere, and akin to watching a car-crash in slow-motion through the eyes of a filmmaker who appears to legitimately fear for her life in the film's final moments, the Laser Blast Film Society is excited to premiere our first-ever documentary and hopes you join us for the ride.
+Rarely screened, not commercially available anywhere, Demon Lover Diary akin to watching a car-crash in slow-motion through the eyes of a filmmaker who appears to legitimately fear for her life in the film's final moments.